What is it?

 - Hodgkin lymphoma

-You might also have pembrolizumab as part of a clinical trials for another type of cancer.
+You might also have pembrolizumab as part of a clinical trial for another type of cancer.

 Pembrolizumab is a type of immunotherapy.
 It stimulates the body's immune system to fight cancer cells.